-The proposed 2018 Beatty River Program and budget is \$0.6 million and would consist a combined 41.30 km SQUID EM geophysical survey.
-UEX's projected share of its expenditures would be approximately \$150,000.
+The 2018 program and budget for the project is \$0.6 million and would consist a combined 41.30 km SQUID EM geophysical survey.
+This work has been deferred by Orano, the project operator, until the fall.

-UEX has elected not to participate in the 2018 program at Beatty River.
+UEX elected not to participate in the 2018 program at Beatty River.
 As a result, should Orano complete the 2018 program and budget as proposed, UEX's ownership interest in the Beatty River Project is anticipated to drop to 22.49%.